 Scaling a Ruby on Rails application is more than the ability to handle large amounts of users.
 By having the right infrastructure, you get a stronger and well-performing application that works efficiently and is ready for sudden growth.

-There are two main ways to approach scaling: vertical scaling and horizontal scaling.
+There are two main ways to approach scaling: vertical and horizontal.
+The former adds resources to a single server; the latter adds more servers to the system.
 Let’s quickly break down what each of these means.

 Vertical scaling means improving your existing server by giving it more resources, like adding more RAM, a faster CPU, or extra disk storage.
 You’re still running your application on one single server, but that server becomes stronger and faster.